xianghui/javascript101/content/lessons/1-4-scoping.md

 parent(); //1
 ```

-In the above example, note that at the global scope, we have the `window`
+In the above example, note that at the global scope, we have the `window` object
-object.
+(if the codes are executed in the web browser).

 ```javascript
 //Another example